datadryad/dryad-app/app/views/layouts/_about.html.md

 Users logging onto Dryad from member institutions will access a custom-branded interface.</li>

 <li><strong>Enhanced curation opportunities</strong><br/>
 Dryad’s highly skilled staff curates each dataset to increase discoverability and extend the impact of researcher’s work.
-Institutional Members will have the opportunity to discuss workflows with Dryad where staff at member institutions might apply supplemental curation steps in addition to the standard Dryad procedures.</li>
+Institutional members will have the opportunity to discuss workflows with Dryad where staff at member institutions might apply supplemental curation steps in addition to the standard Dryad procedures.</li>

 <li><strong>Bespoke services</strong><br/>
 Dryad is open to working with institutions on an individual basis to develop custom services and alternative partnership opportunities.</li>